flaviovs/pluca/README.md

 ```

 Here, `node` is the cache node name. `cls` indicates the cache class
-you want to instantiate for that node. `cls` must be a fully-qualified
+you want to instantiate for that node.

-class name.
-For example `mycustomcache.Cache`.
-If `cls` is just a
+The `cls` parameter must be a fully-qualified class name (for example,
-simple string with no “.”, it is assumed to be a cache class from the
+`mycustomcache.Cache`).
+If `cls` is a string with no “.” (dot) in it,
-the standard _pluca_ package — for example, `memory` is the same as
+i is assumed to be a cache class from the the standard _pluca_ package
-`pluca.memory.Cache`.
+— for example, `memory` is the same as `pluca.memory.Cache`.

 By default, caches will reuse previously created instances with the
 same `cls` name and arguments.
-For example, the two calls above return
+For example, the two `get_cache()`
-the same cache object:
+calls below return the same cache object:

     >>> pluca.cache.add('c1', 'file')
     >>> pluca.cache.add('c2', 'file')